-- Since you’re an employee, you’re not self-employed for US tax purposes (like a sole proprietor is).
+- Since you’re an employee, you’re not self-employed for US tax purposes (like you were when just operating through a naked LLC).
 So, this structure legally gets rid of the self-employment tax.
 That’s an easy 15% savings, right from the get-go.

 - You can pull out about $100,000 per year from the company as a salary and pay zero US tax, completely legally.

 Here are some examples to show the actual benefits of using the non-US corporation structure for your Amazon FBA business.

 We’ll assume you qualify for the foreign earned income exclusion for the whole year (so you don’t pay any US income tax on amounts under about $100,000):

 - Let’s say you have a year where your Amazon FBA business makes $10,000 of net income.
 You’d have to pay about $1,500 in self-employment tax if you keep operating as a self-employed person.

 - With net income of $50,000, the amount you pay as a self-employed person goes up to about $7,500.

 - Then, in a year when you have net income of $100,000, your US tax bill as a self-employed person would be about $25,000!